-A rush by Australian companies to use generative Artificial Intelligence (AI) is escalating the privacy and security risks to the public as well as to staff, customers and stakeholders, according to a new study.
+A rush by Australian companies to use generative Artificial Intelligence (AI) is escalating privacy and security risks to the public.

 These include mass data breaches that expose third-party information, and business failures based on manipulated or “poisoned” AI modelling – whether accidental or deliberate.